shivupa/shivupa.github.io/_posts/blog/2016-01-30-efficient-evaluation-of-the-boys-function.markdown

 * I'm calculating both expressions each time which is really bad
 * I'm not implementing any recursion formulas

-The later point is critical what I should be doing is calculating the Boys function at a very high order $n$ on a grid of $x$ points and using a downward recursion formula (upwards recursion is numerical unstable at smal $x$ values).
+The later point is critical what I should be doing is calculating the Boys function at a very high order $$n$$ on a grid of $$x$$ points and using a downward recursion formula (upwards recursion is numerical unstable at smal $$x$$ values).

 # References